OpenRefine/OpenRefine/docs/docs/technical-reference/workflow-execution/local-runner.md

 ## Runner architecture

 With this runner, grids are represented by PLLs of rows, which can be grouped into records.
-Data transformations are forwarded to the PLL API, which basically mirrors the GridState interface.
+Data transformations are forwarded to the PLL API, which basically mirrors the Grid interface.